IGNF/Borea/README_python_lib.md

 * Link points with `read_co_points([filepath], worksite)`.
 Add link points (.mes) to worksite.
 This function is also used to add the position of terrain points to images in .mes format (name_point name_shot col lig), can read several files.

-* Link points with `read_ground_img_pts([filepath], worksite)`.
+* Link points with `read_gcp2d([filepath], worksite)`.
 Add link points (.mes) to worksite.
 This function is also used to add the position of terrain points to images in .mes format (name_point name_shot col lig), can read several files.
 In addition, the z data type 'height' or 'altitude' must be added to worksite `worksite.type_z_data = 'altitude'`.

 * Field points (GCPs) with `read_gcp([pathfile], worksite)`.
 Adds control and support terrain points in .app file format, can read multiple files.
 In addition, the z data type 'height' and 'altitude' must be added to worksite `worksite.type_z_data = 'altitude'` same variable than before.